Vimianzo

-Vimianzo is a municipality of northwestern Spain in the province of A Coruña in the autonomous community of Galicia.
-It forms part of the comarca of Terra de Soneira.
+Vimianzo is a municipality in the province of A Coruña in the autonomous community of Galicia, northwestern Spain.
+It belongs to the comarca of Terra de Soneira.

+Boundary

 The city is bounded on the north by the municipalities of Camariñas, Laxe and the Atlantic Ocean on a small ledge.
 To the east it borders the municipality of Zas, south to the town Dumbría and a dam that separates the Fervenza Township Mazaricos, and west by the town of Muxía.